patek1/LocalRAG/README.md

 ## Future Work (Thesis Part 2)

-This baseline provides the foundation for future work, which will involve implementing and evaluating improvements based on techniques proposed in RAG research literature.
-Potential areas include:
+This baseline provides the foundation for future work, which will involve implementing and evaluating improvements based on techniques proposed in RAG research literature, focusing on the four RAG stages:
--   Advanced retrieval strategies (e.g., HyDE, query expansion).
+   - Pre-Retrieval
--   Re-ranking retrieved passages.
+   - Retrieval
--   Optimized prompting techniques.
+   - Post-Retrieval
--   Exploring different embedding or generation models (local or API-based).
+   - Generation.